 - Interviewer establishes rapport while determining their "first impressions" of you based on your initial greeting, introduction, handshake, appearance, and demeanor. - Interviewer may give a brief overview of the interview and the time they have allotted for the interview.
-Have extra copies of your resume with you in case they need it (although most already have copies). - Interviewer may provide you with a brief description of the position and company.

 Q&A STAGE